For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

 MDHearingAid CORE with Advanced Noise Reduction

-Last but certainly not least, the CORE (formerly known as the LifeEar CORE) is the company’s top-shelf “smart” Bluetooth hearing aid for those with moderate to severe hearing loss or those who want great performance when it comes to handling loud noises and other annoying background noises.
+Last let’s review the CORE (formerly known as the LifeEar CORE).
+The MdHearingAid Core is the company’s top-shelf “smart” Bluetooth hearing aid for those with moderate to severe hearing loss or those who want great performance when it comes to handling loud noises and other annoying background noises.

 This is accomplished with 2 directional microphones which allows the feedback cancellation technology to allow you to focus on the sounds you want, like hearing the person talking at the coffee shop and not all the background noises.